Product Name: OptiMind

 Approximately 15% of adults over age 60 are deficient in B12.
 Low levels are tied to problems with mood and brainpower, typically in the context of age-related cognitive decline.
 B12, especially as methylcobalamin, helps restore levels needed for optimal cognitive function, bright mood, and mental energy.

-Now, since we don’t know the exact amount of all ingredients in this nootropic stack, it’s a bit harder recommending the optimal daily dosage.
+Since we don’t know the exact amount of all ingredients in this nootropic stack, it’s a bit harder recommending the optimal daily dosage.

 OptiMind Side Effects

-That is why it is impossible to say if OptiMind is completely side-effects free supplement.
+But again, since we don’t know the exact amount of all ingredients in the stack, it is impossible to say if OptiMind is completely side-effects free supplement.

 I would suggest being cautious until we get more information about the ingredients.

-Can You Build Up A Tolerance To OptiMind?
+Can You Build Up A Tolerance?

 Based on my research, this is not possible.

-But to avoid any potential risks, I would recommend cycling Optimind brain supplement (five days on, two days off).
+But to avoid any potential risks, I would recommend cycling OptiMind brain supplement (five days on, two days off).

-Is OptiMind A Scam?
+Is It A Scam?

-No, Optimind nootropic is not a scam, but as I wrote before, there are better nootropic supplements on the market.
+No, OptiMind nootropic is not a scam, but as I wrote before, there are better nootropic supplements on the market.

-Does OptiMind Offer A Free Trial?
+Is There A Free Trial?

-Yes, there is an exclusive OptiMind free trial option available, which gives you 10 OptiMind capsules for a test.
+Yes, there is an exclusive OptiMind free trial option available, which gives you 10 capsules for a test.

 Why?
 Well, because it takes weeks to get the benefits of taking nootropics.

-So, you can try the free trial of course, but don’t expect anything magical from those ten capsules.
+So, you can try the free trial, of course, but don’t expect anything magical from those ten capsules.

 “While it’s far from a “Limitless” pill, I started with one a day and didn’t feel much.
 I switched to two a day and started having energy, focus, organization.
 These are things that have escaped me for years.
 There is a bit of a crash at the end of the day but that just helps me sleep, which has also been a problem for a long time.
 This is good stuff.
 I highly recommend it.”

 “At first I was skeptical, but once I tried the product I could feel a huge difference in my overall performance.
-As a full time student, employee, and father I really needed help trying to keep everything together and OptiMind does the job well.”
+As a full time student, employee, and father I really needed help trying to keep everything together and it does the job well.”